Tag Archives: Rachel Sensenig

 Is the movement finally starting?
 Keep praying and pushing.

 When Donald Trump was elected, I hoped it was the final straw to break the power of delusion choking so many people here in the last days of the Empire.
 There is some evidence this week that my hope was not in vain.
+There is movement.
 The Spirit of God is moving among us and in our region and people are waking up.
 Things are happening that remind me of the stories I have heard about Jesus appearing to Muslims in places where it is illegal to even entertain the thought of becoming a Christian.
 People who can’t trust and are afraid to think are meeting Jesus personally in ways that change them forever.

 Acts 2:17